johnbeve/PHI-696/Project-2/JCheung-P2-README.md

 **EL15 Answer:**

-Description Logic is this fancy term that explains a way of teaching computers about the world using words and rules!
+Description Logic is this fancy name for a way of teaching computers about the world using words and rules!
 The finite model property is another way to teach computers about the world using words and rules.
 It helps the computer understand the meaning of different words and how they relate to each other.
 For example, it helps the computer understand that a dog is an animal, or that a tree has leaves.
 By using words and rules, the computer can remember what it has learned and use it to figure things out or answer questions, just like we learn using words and rules.
 This can be helpful for many things like finding information or playing games!

 The finite model property is like playing with blocks.
 Imagine you have a bunch of blocks with different shapes and colors.
 You can use these blocks to build different things, like a house or a tower.
 The things you build are called models.